lip6/ITSTools-web/pgal.md

 The value passed to the label controls how much the counter is incremented.

 But if the value passed to this buggy counter is __inc(1)__, an alternative available is to **not** increment the counter.
-This __inc2__ transition shows how to define label parameters even if the transition is not parametric.
+This __inc2__ transition shows how to define label parameters even if the transition itself is not parametric.

 The overall composite just assembles these pieces into a scenario, where a counter is used to both count and limit the number of sent messages in the buffer.